IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/overview.md

 - [Localize strings](/tomtom-digital-cockpit/documentation/tutorials-and-examples/localization/localize-strings) -
-This guide explains how to localize strings, how to discover string resources used in your application and how to get additional context information per string resource to facilitate translations.
+This guide explains how to localize strings, how to discover string resources used in your application, and how to get additional context information per string resource to facilitate translations.

 ## Deployment

 - [Configure the runtime deployment of the IVI System](/tomtom-digital-cockpit/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system) -
 This guide explains how to run services in a separate process, configure multiple TomTom Digital Cockpit instances, and how to deploy Android services in the same process as an IVI service.